rushilraul42/Legal/replit.md

 - React 18 with TypeScript
 - Vite for build tooling
 - Wouter for routing
-- TanStack Query for data fetching
+- TanStack Query (with mock data, no actual API calls)
 - Shadcn UI components with Tailwind CSS
-- Firebase SDK for authentication
 - Dark/Light theme support
+- All data from `client/src/lib/mock-data.ts`

 **Backend:**
-- Express.js server
+- Express.js server (present but not used by frontend)
-- In-memory storage (MemStorage)
+- In-memory storage (not currently used)
-- RESTful API endpoints
-- Mock data for all features (ready for integration)
-- CORS-enabled for future API integration
+- Ready for future API integration

 **Design System:**
 - Professional legal color scheme (blue primary)